 reports, environmental impact statements and similar 'semi-published' material of relevance to north Queensland is acquired.

-Materials held in the North Queensland Collection are entered in the Library's online catalogue Tropicat.
+Materials held in the North Queensland Collection are entered in the Library catalogue.
 To enhance access to these important resources, there is an extra subject index, the North Queensland Index.
-This is also available on Tropicat.
-Choose the option 'North Queensland Subjects' from the Tropicat menu.
+This is also available through the catalogue.
+Choose the option 'North Queensland Subjects' from the catalogue menu.
 This index is a natural language index, drawing on terms used in the item being indexed, and typically provides 8 - 10 subject terms for each book in addition to the 3-4 terms provided by standard cataloguing.
 The terms in the North Queensland Index are chosen to emphasize north Queensland subjects such as personal names, place names and species names.

 All items from the North Queensland Collection have entries in this index, as do theses with north Queensland content.